xiaozaa/mintTool/README.md

   //-----------------------------------------------------------------
   //-----------------------------------------------------------------

+In abi.json, you neet to copy the smart contract abi and paste in abi.json.

-All privacy information are stored in your local workspace.
+# All privacy information are stored in your local workspace.
 The repo will not use any personal information or private key.
 Be careful about your wallet.